Summary

 Now That You Know the Risks

-In conclusion, when it comes to MSDN licensing, it's not just about covering everyone with Visual Studio licenses.
-It's also about understanding the nuances of the environment and ensuring all aspects, including the System Center, are appropriately licensed.
+When it comes to MSDN licensing, it's not enough to simply cover everyone with Visual Studio licenses.
+It's also important to understand the nuances of the environment and ensure all aspects, including the System Center, are appropriately licensed.
 Failing to do so can result in significant unexpected costs.

 Do you have any challenges with Microsoft licensing for your software developers?
 We would be glad to help.
 Please message us with your queries, and we'll do our best to assist.